fiinix/fiinix.github.io/archive/archive.md

 permalink: /archive/
 excerpt: "Like the mythical Elephants' graveyard, this is where all my Journal entries come for their final rest."
 ---
-As each year comes to its close I summarise it here, include my favourite entry and give you a list of all the entries.
+As each year comes to its close I summarise it here, include my most memorable entry and give you a list of all the entries.

+## 2018

+*This year that hasn’t reached an introspective status yet.*

+[See all the entries from 2018 so far][2018].

+[2018]: /archive/2018

 ## 2017

-*This year that hasn’t reached an introspective status yet.*
+Other memorable entries include; [Completing my first half marathon][halfmarathon] and vomiting profusely, living on a [meal replacement for a whole year][joylent2], [living in the <abbr title="United Kingdom" class="small-caps">UK</abbr> for 5 years][immigrant], [starting to smoke again][smokingagain], [running a 10k obstacle course and filming it][insanebrain], starting my own [vlog about the journey to next year's London Marathon][londonmarathon] and opening up about [the ending of the relationship between Rebecka and I][the-end].

+But my most memorable entry is [In Memoriam: Swansong][swansong], where I writing a song in memory of Amanda.

-[See all the entries from 2017 so far][2017].
+[See all the entries from 2017][2017].

+[halfmarathon]: /blog/i-trained-i-ran-i-puked
+[joylent2]: /blog/the-joyous-return-to-joylent
+[immigrant]: /blog/becoming-a-british-bastard
+[smokingagain]: /blog/the-descension
+[insanebrain]: /blog/insane-in-the-terrain-brain
+[londonmarathon]: /blog/running-with-demons-the-road-to-the-london-marathon
+[the-end]: /blog/the-end
+[swansong]: /blog/in-memoriam-swansong
 [2017]: /archive/2017

 ## 2016

 Memorable entries include; making sure everyone knows [how I want to be buried][mortem], [living on a meal replacement beverage][joylent], talking about [all my tattoos][ink], gaining a deeper understanding for [the misogyny women and marginalised people go through every day][misogyny], suddenly [looking for a job][employment] again, [the special kind of hell that commuting is][dante], finding the right words to explain [that thing that I do that people pay me to do][commonwords] and trying my swiping finger at [dating in the 21st century][dating].

-But my favourite entry is [That Place Between Sleep and Awake][sleep], where I write the hardest entry to date and talk about the sadness and grief that came with losing Amanda.
+But my most memorable entry is [That Place Between Sleep and Awake][sleep], where I write the hardest entry to date and talk about the sadness and grief that came with losing Amanda.

 [See all the entries from 2016][2016].